 For many K-12 schools, a winter storm warning is required to even consider cancelling school for the day.
 That is typically classified as more than 6 inches in 12 hours or more than 1/4″ of ice accumulation.
 Universities and workplaces rarely close.
 More often than not, it is actually the cold that will lead to school closings and the like.
 A sustained windchill of negative 35 degrees or lower usually does the trick!
 Don’t get too worried, though; there are some great ways to embrace cabin fever.

 Clearly, Lake Michigan isn’t an ocean, but we sure as heck treat it like one!
 You’ll find surfers, sail boats, and sand beaches all along Wisconsin’s section of the Midwest Coast.
 Late fall is actually prime surfing season, so you’ll see people braving the waters every month of the year.

-We also love our northern shoreline along Lake Superior and take pride in the more than 15,000 inland lakes scattered throughout the state.
+We also love our northern shoreline along Lake Superior and take pride in the more than 15,000 inland lakes throughout the state.
 Lake life is a way of life here.
-You’ll fit in especially well if you have a love or desire for spending lots of time on or near the water.
+You’ll fit in especially well if you have a love for spending lots of time on or near the water.

 The Roads Are a Potluck of Potholes

 The roads in Wisconsin rank near the bottom in the country for quality.
 You’ll find that a lot of northern states round out the end of that list.
 The state’s drastic annual temperature range wreaks havoc on its roads, with potholes especially notable in the spring.